 “For Creating the Spark That Revolutionized the Justice System”

-The Following is an excerpt from the Introduction to “HEALING CRIMINAL JUSTICE
+The Following is an excerpt from the conclusion of “HEALING CRIMINAL JUSTICE

 Press and booking inquires: